 Dr. Albrecht Schnabel, Head of Asia-Pacific Unit

-The Security Sector and Health Crises was officially launched on 4 March 2021.
+It also resulted in the release of The Security Sector and Health Crises in March 2021.
 The book was edited by Albrecht Schnabel and Ilona Kickbusch, and documents the lessons learnt by over 30 international experts during the outbreak of Ebola virus disease in 2014-2015 in West-Africa.

 The outbreak had serious implications for human security and development, heightening concern about political stability in countries that had been severely affected by civil war.
 Initial attempts to contain the epidemic were delayed, disorganised and inadequate.
 The crisis highlighted the need to build preparedness and more effective response mechanisms to prevent and manage future health crises, avoid human suffering and maintain security and stability.
 Security sectors, along with international security providers, can play an invaluable role if properly prepared, mandated, and integrated into multiagency mitigation strategies.

 Security sector responses to Covid-19 in the Asia-Pacific region: reflections on an ongoing health crisis